dror27/dk-shack/vol2/songs/en/July Hymn.md

 Not only by society and government\
 For its own safety to be caged in facial garment\
 \
-This is the new normal ...\
+This is the new normal\
+Daily reports, closings and openings\
+Personal peace, manufactured unrest\
+And don’t forget, Global Warming!\
+There's just so much to protest\
 \
 It's time to be moving\
 In spite of it all\